Custom Dashboards

 To filter an individual chart in a custom dashboard:

-- Click the funnel icon in the top-right corner of the chart.
+1. Click the Views icon in the top-right corner of the chart.

-- To apply the filter settings from a previously saved View, select a View’s name from the drop-down menu.
+2. To apply the filter settings from a previously saved View, select a View’s name from the drop-down menu.
+If you want your custom dashboard to always display this chart filtered according to that View’s settings, click the star icon beside the View’s name in the drop-down menu.

-- To edit the filter settings of a saved View, hover over the View’s name in the drop-down menu, then click the pencil icon.
-Click on each desired filter option, then choose parameters from the drop-down menus.
-After you've made your changes to the filter options, you have two options:
+3. To edit the filter settings of a saved View, hover over the View’s name in the drop-down menu, then click the pencil icon to open the Filters side panel.
+Click on each desired filter option, select the desired filter parameters, then click Done.
+After you've made your changes to the filter options, you have multiple options:

-- Click Apply to apply your unsaved changes to the individual chart.
+1. Click Apply to apply the unsaved changes to the individual chart.

-- Click Apply & Save to update that saved View’s filter settings everywhere in Peacock.
+2. Click the arrow beside Apply, then click Apply and Save View to update that saved View’s filter settings everywhere in Peacock.

 Unsaved Changes to Saved Views